TakeLab/podium/README.md

 ## Authors

 * Podium is currently maintained by [Ivan Smoković](https://github.com/ivansmokovic), [Domagoj Pluščec](https://github.com/domi385), [Filip Boltužić](https://github.com/FilipBolt) and [Martin Tutek](https://github.com/mttk).
 A non-exhaustive but growing list needs to mention: [Marin Kačan](https://github.com/mkacan), [Mate Mijolić](https://github.com/matemijolovic).
-* Project made as part of TakeLab laboratory at Faculty of Electrical Engineering and Computing, University of Zagreb
+* Project made as part of TakeLab at Faculty of Electrical Engineering and Computing, University of Zagreb
 * Laboratory url: http://takelab.fer.hr

 See also the list of [contributors](https://github.com/FilipBolt/takepod/graphs/contributors) who participated in this project.